 - Have a voice in the future of the Center

-The PAC meets the second week of each month for one hour to discuss Center-wide issues and to plan events.
-Meeting notices are posted on the Parent Board in advance, and child care for students of the Center and their siblings is available until 6 p.m.
+The PAC meets the first week of each month for one hour to discuss Center-wide issues and to plan events.
+Meeting notices are posted on the Parent Board in advance, and childcare for students of the Center and their siblings is available until 6 p.m.

 You are encouraged to attend and share ideas or volunteer for an event; there are opportunities to help big or small.
 If you have any questions, please feel free to contact one of the PAC co-chairs.

 Each classroom provides age-appropriate, seasonal activities throughout the year for children to participate and learn.
 Such activities include Fire Prevention Week, Pajama Day and other monthly themes.
 Please visit News and Announcements to read the latest in monthly plans for each classroom.

 Held annually in September, curriculum night is intended to allow all NEIUCCC parents to come and meet with their child's teachers and staff.
 This evening is intended for PARENTS ONLY.

 - You will be provided with specific information on curriculum, discipline procedures and tentative events and field trips, so parents must arrive on time.